YitingLiu97/portfolio-2020/_posts/2022-07-11-SixthSense.md

 - I enjoyed the documentation on Magic Leap’s official website.
 Yet there is one website that has confusing most up to date templates.
 Luckily github comes to the rescue.
 Here is the image showing that zero iteration works with the Magic Leap Unity Exmamples repo.

 ![assets/sixthsense/zero-iteration-working.png](assets/sixthsense/zero-iteration-working.png)
 - Registering issues with Magic Leap.
-We have three magic leap to develop for yet due to the registering issue, we ended up working with one registered magic leap for our development.
+We have three Magic Leap devices to develop for yet due to the registering issue, we ended up working with one registered magic leap for our development.
 - First time using magic leap.
-Learned how to use it with less than 24 hours.
+Learned how to use it in less than 24 hours.
 - Limited developing time since we agreed with our storyboard 15 hours before the end of the Jam

 # Feedback from demoing